 The ARRP liaised with several organisations, accredited institutions and research authority holders to offer advice and to facilitate the implementation of legislative requirements and adherence to replacement, reduction and refinement principles.
-(See examples of activities under '1.6.1 The Animal Research Act in Schools' and '2.6 Support for Animal Ethics Committees'.)
+(See examples of activities under '2.6 Support for Animal Ethics Committees'.)